Lewis Psychology Creating a Positive Social Impact

 Panic Disorder - Repeated episodes of intense fear that strike often and without warning.
 Physical symptoms include chest pain, heart palpitations, shortness of breath, dizziness, abdominal distress, feelings of unreality, and fear of dying.

-Phobias - Two major types of phobias are social phobia and specific phobia.
-People with social phobia have an overwhelming and disabling fear of scrutiny, embarrassment, or humiliation in social situations, which leads to avoidance of many potentially pleasurable and meaningful activities.
-People with specific phobia experience extreme, disabling and irrational fear of something that poses little or no actual danger; the fear leads to avoidance of objects or situations and can cause people to limit their lives unnecessarily.
+Phobias – People with specific phobia experience extreme, disabling and irrational fear of something that poses little or no actual danger; the fear leads to avoidance of objects or situations and can cause people to limit their lives unnecessarily.

 Generalized Anxiety Disorder (GAD) - Constant, exaggerated worrisome thoughts and tension about everyday routine life events and activities.
 Almost always anticipating the worst even though there is little reason to expect it; accompanied by physical symptoms, such as fatigue, trembling, muscle tension, headache or nausea.